The Vedas literally mean 'supreme knowledge'.

 while the shudras were his feet.

-Aryans were later added to the shudra fold.
-They were mostly non-believers of the
+by the Indo-Aryans were later added to the shudra fold.
+They

-stealers).
+(cattle stealers).
 Later they came to form an untouchable class, a

 A scene from the Ramayana

-It should be noted that the Aryan religion can be
+It should be noted that Indo-Aryan religion can be

-is the supreme god), Bhagwatism (in which Vishnu is
+is the supreme god), Bhagwatism (in which Vishnu is the supreme

-esoteric worship of Shakti and Shiva), Nastika / Charvaka / Samkhya / Mimansa
+(the esoteric worship of Shakti and Shiva), Nastika / Charvaka / Samkhya

-Early Aryan society was not very dogmatic.
+Early Indo-Aryan society was not very dogmatic.
 All philosophies

 coexisted and were debated.